jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - Place (+) and (−) immediately to the left of the step number (no separate Actions column).
 - Clicking (+) inserts a copy of the current row after current (ie. if you press + on step 5, then step 5 remains the same, and a copy of step 5 is inserted after it); clicking (−) deletes the step.

+- Inserting duplicates all editable fields of the current row including method and mix values.
+- Deleting last step: disallow deletion if it would leave zero steps — enforce minimum 1 step.
+- After insert/delete, reindex stepIndex and run full validation.

 **CRITICAL - Unit Display:**

+- Display formatting (for UI only): grams → 2 decimal places; ml → 1 decimal place (or integer when appropriate)
-- For SOLID foods: "Amount for mixture" must display with "g" (grams)
+- For SOLID foods: "Amount for mixture" must display with "g" (grams).
+Resolution for UI is up to 0.01g
-- For LIQUID foods: "Amount for mixture" must display with "ml" (milliliters)
+- For LIQUID foods: "Amount for mixture" must display with "ml" (milliliters).
+Resolution for UI is up to 0.1ml
 - Unit is determined by the current food's type property
 - Daily amount for dilutions always uses "ml"
 - Daily amount for direct dosing uses food's unit (g or ml)
-- Display formatting (for UI only): grams → 2 decimal places; ml → 1 decimal place (or integer when appropriate)

 #### 7.2.5 Warnings Sidebar